What is CITES?

-By the middle of the 20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
+In the mid-20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
 These species were being driven toward extinction through unsustainable use for food, fuel, medicine and other purposes.

-After four decades, CITES remains one of the cornerstones of international conservation with 175 member countries and trade regulated in more than 34,000 species.
-Representatives of CITES nations meet every two to three years at a Conference of the Parties where progress is reviewed and adjustments are made to the list of protected species, which is grouped into three categories with different levels of protection:
+After four decades, CITES remains one of the cornerstones of international conservation.
+There are 182 member Parties and trade is regulated in more than 35,000 species.
+Representatives of CITES nations meet every two to three years at a Conference of the Parties to review progress and make adjustments to the list of protected species, which is grouped into three categories with different levels of protection:

 - Appendix II: Contains species like hippopotamus and many corals that are not yet threatened with extinction but which could become threatened if unlimited trade were allowed.
 Also included are “look-alike” species that closely resemble those already on the list for conservation reasons.
 Plants and animals in this category can be traded internationally, but there are strict rules.

 - Appendix III: Species whose trade is only regulated within a specific country can be placed on Appendix III if that country requires cooperation from other nations to help prevent illegal exploitation.

 - CITES also brings together law enforcement officers from wildlife authorities, national parks, customs and police agencies to collaborate on efforts to combat wildlife crime targeted at animals such as elephants and rhinos.